 Since Amazon’s launch of the Elastic Compute Cloud in 2006, businesses of all

 shapes and sizes have begun to move to the cloud — and the number of

 cloud-based applications continues to grow at an exponential rate.

 Designed to allow companies and individuals to store and access information (or systems) via the internet, the cloud provides more efficient and robust computing power than what you can achieve using an on-premises server or hard drive.
 In fact, cloud technology is so effective, it’s estimated that companies will store 83% of workload on the cloud by 2020.

-The benefits of cloud-based access control software for self-storage operators
+of cloud-based access control software for self-storage operators

 In self-storage, access control systems are a prime opportunity for a transition to the cloud.
 By migrating access control from on-premise servers and hard drives to the cloud, self-storage owners and operators can realize several impactful advantages.